shankeleven/init.lua/README.md

 - supports copilot auto completion(solved problem of psuedo lsp attachement conflict to the buffer)
 - horizontal scroll with ctrl+l(right) and ctrl+h(left) in normal mode
 - :e for nested files creation
+- different cursors for Normal , Insert and Relpace modes

 - improved fuzzyfinder with preview parsing